Article

-The BNT162b2 (Pfizer-BioNTech) and mRNA-1273 (Moderna) COVID-19 vaccines are examples of monovalent mRNA vaccines that stimulate mRNA to produce viral spike (S) protein, which then triggers an immune response.
+The BNT162b2 (Pfizer-BioNTech) and mRNA-1273 (Moderna) COVID-19 vaccines were the first messenger RNA (mRNA)-based vaccines ever approved.
+These monovalent mRNA vaccines stimulate mRNA to produce the viral spike (S) protein, which then triggers an immune response.
 COVID-19 vaccines elicit both the innate and adaptive immune responses.
-The immune system stimulation results in the secretion of cytokines, which facilitate cell signaling and immune regulation.
-In this longitudinal study, the authors from Saudi Arabia investigated the cytokine profile changes in young individuals who had been vaccinated with mRNA-type COVID-19 vaccines at least one year before.
+In this longitudinal study, authors from Saudi Arabia investigated the changes in cytokine profile in young individuals vaccinated with mRNA-type COVID-19 vaccines at least one year prior.

-Previous studies provided clear histological evidence of off-target biodistribution of genetic vaccines, leading to the synthesis of S proteins and potentially triggering autoimmune and inflammatory responses.
-These effects are detectable in the cerebral and myocardial tissues, which can lead to clinically evident pathological damage.
+Previous studies provided clear histological evidence of off-target biodistribution of genetic vaccines, leading to the synthesis of the S proteins and potentially triggering autoimmune and inflammatory responses.
+The effects in cerebral and myocardial tissues lead to clinically evident pathological damage.
 Therefore, some authors emphasized the need for biodistribution studies and specific benefit-harm assessment for COVID-19 genetic vaccines.

 About the study